Review Summary: it's not my home anymore

-Recorded while on tour for last year’s comeback album Four
+Recorded while touring last year’s comeback album Four

 , The Nextwave Sessions

 .
 While musically pleasant, closer ‘Children of the Future’ is ruined by Kele Okereke (a man prone to the occasional cringey-as-fuck lyric) pissing all over the tune with some of the hardest clunkers he’s ever written.
-‘French Exit’ fares better - a fun yet forgettable track recalling early-mid era BP (read: frantic drumming, driving bass, effects-soaked guitars) but does precious little to distinguish itself from the pack, amounting to no more than a copy of a copy.
-Thankfully, one thing this band has always excelled at is feelsy slow jams, and there are two gems to be found here.
-‘Obscene’ envelops the listener in a fog of sorrow and regret as Kele pours his heart out in a genuinely touching lament to lost love, while the gorgeous ‘Montreal’ is the distillation of pure isolation in audio form.
+‘French Exit’ fares better - a fun yet forgettable track recalling mid-era BP (read: frantic drumming, driving bass, effects-soaked guitars) - but does precious little to distinguish itself from the pack, amounting to little more than a copy of a copy.
+Thankfully, one area this band has always excelled in is feelsy slow jams, and there are two gems to be found here.
+‘Obscene’ envelops the listener in a fog of regretful sorrow as Kele pours his heart out in a touching lament to lost love, while the gorgeous ‘Montreal’ is the distillation of pure isolation in audio form.

-These two songs, and to a lesser extent ‘French Exit’, make it worth the price of admission, but other than that it’s a case of heard it all before.
+These two songs, and to a lesser extent ‘French Exit’, make it worth the price of admission, but otherwise it’s a case of heard it all before.
 The Nextwave Sessions

 will please most fans in a bittersweet kind of way.
 It’s a good EP, yes, but gives the distinct impression that this is a band with nothing left to do and nowhere else to go.
-With reports of intra-band tension, the heartbeat of the band (drummer Matt Tong) conspicuously absent from recent live shows, and another indefinite hiatus, the writing is well and truly on the wall.
-Bloc Party are riding off into the sunset and would be wise never to look back, leaving their legacy (mostly) intact.
-As Neil Young so sagely sang, ‘it’s better to burn out than to fade away
+Between reports of intra-band tension, indefinite hiatus, and dynamo Matt Tong's conspicuous absence from recent shows, the writing is well and truly on the wall.
+Bloc Party would be prudent to ride off into the sunset and never look back, leaving their legacy ~mostly~ intact.